 Mark put down the clamp holding the welding rod and took off the welding mask, then finished the rest of the beer in the bottle.
 The job was almost done, the box was almost complete.
 He switched the welding machine off and walked over to the fridge to fetch another beer, but checked himself.
 He still had work to take care of, he could have a beer later.
-For now he turned around and walked out the garage and headed towards the house.
+He walked out of the garage and headed towards the house.

 He stopped in the lounge.
 With their daughter in the house, there was a truce between his wife and him.
 Both of them knew that Lisa was the only reason that their marriage was still intact.
 And both of them knew that as soon as Lisa was finished with her studies in twelve months’ time, their marriage would end.
 But Mark was determined to stop this from happening.
 He was going to make dead sure that Margery stayed with him.

 ‘Would you like a glass of wine?’ he asked.

 ‘Here’s my glass,’ answered Margery, holding out the glass she’d been drinking from, just as he had known she would.
 Not a please or thank you, just the lazy way she had of getting through life with the least amount of effort.